vectordotdev/vector/rfcs/2021-09-21-9292-throttle-transform.md

 ### In scope

 * Dropping logs to rate limit an event stream
-* Rate limit by both bytes (unserialized) and events
+* Rate limit by number of events
 * Exclude events with VRL conditions
-* Optionally specify buckets based on the value of a key in the event
+* Optionally specify buckets based on the value of a template string

 ### Out of scope

 * Apply backpressure as a form of rate limiting
+* Rate limit by size

 ## Pain